gbaranski/lightmq/README.md

 value := binary.BigEndian.Uint16(bytes) // 8208
 ```

-## UTF8 String
+## Length prefixed string
-UTF-8 Length prefixed strings means that length of a string is stored explicitly, before the actual text.
+Length prefixed strings means that length of a string is stored explicitly, before the actual text as a single byte.
 Length **MUST** be single byte value.
-String can be up to 256 bytes long.
+String can be up to 255 bytes long.

 #### Example
 | Bit             | Value |   7   |   6   |   5   |   4   |   3   |   2   |   1   |   0   |